18 Best Knowledge Management Software [+ Free Options]

 Knowledge management software organizes information so that employees and customers can quickly access and distribute it.
 This technology pools data into one collective resource, preventing data silos and making it easier to find information.
 By having all knowledge in one location, stakeholders know exactly where to go when they have questions about your business.

 Knowledge management software also includes options for content creation such as a knowledge base which can be used by both your customers and your employees.
-These customer self-service options improve the customer experience because users can find quick and simple solutions without calling into support.
+These customer self-service options improve the customer experience because users can find quick and simple solutions without calling support.

 Benefits of Knowledge Management Software